argumentcomputer/gh-actions-runner/README.md

 - Once logged into the server, run `nvidia-smi` to check the drivers are working.
 If not, make sure to install them correctly
 - Individual runner
   - Run `./gpu_setup.sh` instead of `setup.sh`, and then `./install.sh` as usual
-  - Note: untested, behavior will likely vary on other machines
+  - Note: Tested on Paperspace, behavior may vary with other providers
-- Vultr Nvidia runner with Ubuntu;
+- Vultr Nvidia runner;
   - Don't run `apt update`/`apt upgrade`, as a new kernel version will break the GPU drivers
   - Run `./vultr_setup.sh` instead of `setup.sh`, and then `./install.sh` as usual